deeksha-2923/DS-200/README.md

 Source: District wise Number of Schools, Student Enrollment and Pass Percentage for class X and class XII in Delhi during 2023-2024(https://www.data.gov.in/catalog/delhi-government-school-details) .

 ## Plots
-1. **Scatter Plot** – Enrolment vs Teachers
+1. **Scatter Plot** – Schools v/s Students
-   Shows the relationship between student enrolment and availability of teachers.
+   Shows the relationship between student enrolment and number of schools in each district.

-2. **Box Plot** – Enrolment Distribution by State/UT
+2. **Box Plot** – Class X Pass %
-   Highlights variation and outliers in student enrolment across different regions.
+   Highlights variation and outliers in the class X pass % of students across districts.

-3. **Line Plot** – Yearly Enrolment Trend
-   Displays changes in total enrolment across years.
-(If dataset has Year column.)
+3. **Bar Plot** – Class XII Pass % by District Displays variation in class XII pass % across districts.

 ## Tools
 - Python